-There is a consistent play of textures, colours and materials throughout the project which provides the balance and depth within the space, while keeping things visually interesting and creating atmosphere within interiors.
+There is a consistent play of textures, colours and materials throughout the project which provides balance and depth within the space while keeping things visually interesting and creating an atmosphere within the interiors.

 We’re talking to Cate from Catherine de Meur Interiors to find out more:

 “We naturally love working with a mixture of pattern, texture, and colour, which is quite consistent throughout all our projects even though each one is unique.

 The stone was our starting point, which naturally has a lot of texture and movement, which led us to look at the texture in the wall coverings and the timber grain texture.

 We wanted to choose materials and finishes with a contemporary edge with a timeless feel,” explained Cate.

 Cate selected our Manhattan Limestone for the project, which has the appearance of calming grey clouds interwoven with silver and white hues that offer a completely elegant look and it is one of the best-selling Limestones within our range.

 With the distinct natural variation, Manhattan Limestone is reminiscent of a Marble in terms of appearance while providing the benefits of a Limestone in terms of anti-slip properties suitable for outdoor use and a more inviting look.